 Buyer’s Guide: How to Choose a Women’s Ski Jacket

-Choosing the best ski jacket is based on where you ski most, your goals, and what fits best as well as your preferred jacket features and style.
+The pool of women’s ski jackets can seem endless.
+Choosing the best ski and snowboard jacket is based on where you ski most, the climate and weather conditions, your goals, and what fits well, as well as the product’s granular details — like where pockets are located and if the powder skirt is removable — plus your preferred aesthetic and style.

-A portion of ski jackets offer no insulation — only a shell — which is a versatile option to use across a variety of conditions.
-You can pull on this waterproof and breathable layer to stay dry and protected from the sun, wind, precipitation, surrounding debris like tree branches, or abrasive snow burn if you slide out.
+Many dedicated women’s ski jackets offer no insulation and simply act simply as an exterior waterproof, windproof shell.
+Shell jackets are the most versatile option to use across a variety of conditions.
+You can pull on this outer layer to stay dry and protected from the sun, wind, precipitation, surrounding vegetation like tree branches, or abrasive snowburn if you slide out.

-Designs without insulation typically have enough room to add a midlayer in addition to a base layer beneath for chilly or cold days.
-This type of jacket works well for climates with a range of temperature conditions as well as spring days (with cold mornings and warm afternoons) at the resort or powder days when you typically accumulate heat carving turns.
+Designs without insulation typically have enough room to add a midlayer in addition to a base layer beneath for colder days.
+This type of jacket works best for climates with a range of temperature conditions as well as spring days (with cold mornings and warm afternoons) at the resort or powder days where you’re working harder and potentially building up more heat.

 Two-Layer vs. Three-Layer Waterproof Membranes

-A two-layer jacket has a face fabric — such as polyester or nylon — connected to an inner liner that protects the fabric, is breathable, and adds comfort.
+A two-layer jacket has a face fabric — often polyester or nylon — connected to an inner liner that protects the fabric, which adds comfort and breathability.
 These jackets usually feel less hefty than a three-layer jacket.

 Some have an insulation layer, and the outermost surface is usually treated for waterproofness.
 The price is generally more moderate compared to three-layer jackets.

 Dialing up the durability, a three-layer jacket is a waterproof/breathable membrane — often made by GORE-TEX or a brand’s in-house tech, like The North Face’s DryVent or FUTURELIGHT — sandwiched between a tough face fabric and liner.
 Sometimes the outer fabric is treated for waterproofness.
-These jackets offer more protection for fierce weather conditions and are pricier.
+These jackets offer more protection for fierce weather conditions, which the price tag reflects.

 Broadly, you’ll want to scrutinize how robust you need your jacket to be for the conditions you’ll ski in as well as budget needs.